MicrosoftDocs/fabric-docs/docs/data-science/read-write-pandas.md

 # How to read and write data with Pandas in Microsoft Fabric

-[!INCLUDE [product-name](../includes/product-name.md)] notebooks provide built-in support for Pandas, the most popular Python library for data exploration and processing.
-Within a notebook, users can quickly read data from—and write data to—their Lakehouses, working with a variety of file formats.
-This guide provides code samples to help you get started from your own notebook.
+[!INCLUDE [product-name](../includes/product-name.md)] notebooks provide built-in support for interacting with Lakehouse data using Pandas, the most popular Python library for data exploration and processing.
+Within a notebook, users can quickly read data from—and write data back to—their Lakehouses, working with a variety of file formats.
+This guide provides code samples to help you get started in your own notebook.

 [!INCLUDE [preview-note](../includes/preview-note.md)]